brianvanburken/knowledge-sharing/dry-run/challenge5/README.md

 # Challenge 5

-Our informant is satisfied with our communication through his server.
-Though, he decided to ramp up security a bit and only send messages in parts.
-He wants you to connect to new server `challenge5@10.31.1.161` and use the cookie retrieved from the previous communication.
-Now you need to get the key with a length of `20` in pieces.
-He conceived a new message protocol.
-You need to send him the key from the previous communication along with the position of the key you want.
-Oh, and he needs your process ID to send a message back.
-This all needs to be placed in a tuple in the exact order and as I've explained.
-In our final message our informant told us that he rented a cheaper service to reduce costs.
-The server has an delay of 5 seconds, but can handle many requests at once.
-Al this is done by `Challenge5.secret()` on his server.
+Our informant is satisfied with our communication through the server.
+Though, the informant decided to ramp up security a bit and only send messages in parts.
+We need to connect to his new server `challenge5@10.31.1.161` and set the cookie to the key we retrieved from the previous server.
+You need to get a key with the length of `20` characters.
+The server expects a new message protocol.
+You need

+to send it the index of the new key you want and it needs your process ID to send a message back.
+This all needs to be placed in order in a tuple.

+In our final message from our informant we also got some information which described that the informant needed to reduce costs for pilatus lessons.
+So we are dealing with a cheaper service that has a delay of exactly five seconds.
+But, on the bright side we can send is many request at once.
+Maybe, we should send it parallel requests?
+It's up to you.
+You can send it all to the secret `Challenge5.secret()` function.